 Joe Juknievich is a theatre director based in Boston, Massachusetts.
 Since graduating from the University of New Hampshire in 2016, he has professionally directed full productions for Exiled Theatre, the Firehouse Center for the Arts, and Praxis Stage.
 He has also directed readings and other small projects for SpeakEasy Stage Company and TC Squared.
 Recent Assistant Director credits include shows produced by SpeakEasy Stage Company and Commonwealth Shakespeare Company.
 Prior to graduating, he frequently directed shows produced by the Mask and Dagger Dramatic Society, for which he was recognized as a semi-finalist in the SDC Initiative at the American College Theatre Festival.

 During the 2017-2018 season, Joe worked as SpeakEasy Stage Company's Artistic Fellow, where he helped produce the company's inaugural sensory-friendly performance for audience members with Autism Spectrum Disorder.
-During the day, he works as the Administrative Assistant for the newly renovated Emerson Colonial Theatre, providing administrative support to all full-time staff.
 When not in rehearsal, Joe can be found giving walking tours of the Freedom Trail and bonding with his social-justice warrior hedgehog, Ruth Bader Ginsburg.
 Learn more about Joe at josephjuknievich.com.

 Kayleigh Kane is a Boston-based performer, educator, and movement artist.
 She can be found acting both on stage and on camera, including projects with Praxis Stage, Firehouse Center for the Arts, Sevco Productions, and more.
 She is a frequent performer and contributor at ImprovBoston, working on projects like GoreFest, and Clue: An Improvised Murder Mystery, and performing regularly as a resident cast member.